 University Talent Alliance

-The Pittsburgh Council on Higher Education and InnovatePGH have brought together Carlow University, Carnegie Mellon University, Chatham University, and the University of Pittsburgh to launch a workforce development pilot program in collaboration with the Community College of Allegheny County and Partner4Work.
+The Pittsburgh Council on Higher Education and InnovatePGH have brought together universities in the Pittsburgh Innovation District to launch a workforce development pilot program in collaboration with the Community College of Allegheny County and Partner4Work.
 This program aims to serve economically disadvantaged populations in neighborhoods proximate to the Fifth/Forbes corridor.

 This initiative will create career pathways primarily for low-income residents who lack a four-year degree and reside in neighborhoods with an unemployment rate that is more than double the city average.
 Through partnerships with Homewood Children’s Village and the Oakland Planning and Development Corporation, this pilot has been designed for city residents, largely in Homewood, Hill District, Oakland, and Uptown, who are seeking immediate work.